BestTimesToVisit.com Logo

 money

-While credit cards are widely accepted in tourist areas, always have some Euros in cash for smaller tavernas, local markets, or spontaneous purchases from street vendors.
-ATMs are plentiful, but withdrawing larger sums at once can save on foreign transaction fees from your bank.
+While credit cards are widely accepted in tourist areas of Rhodes, always have some Euros in cash for smaller tavernas, local markets, or bus tickets.
+ATMs are plentiful, but some might charge a fee, so look for bank-affiliated ones if possible.

 transport

-Renting a car is highly recommended for exploring beyond Rhodes Town, especially if you want to reach secluded beaches or mountain villages like Embonas.
-Book in advance, particularly during peak season, and be prepared for narrow, winding roads in some rural areas.
+Renting a car is highly recommended for exploring beyond Rhodes Town, especially the southern beaches and smaller villages.
+Book in advance, especially during peak season, and be prepared for narrow, winding roads in the interior – a small, automatic car is often easiest.

 culture